 Aspergers Syndrome – How it helps with advocacy at Business Crisis Support NZ

-Director Fiona Green (Ngapuhi) is an experienced Administrator, Community Advocate, and holds a Bachelor of Education (Tchg) degree from Massey University.
+Founder Fiona Green (Ngapuhi) is an experienced Administrator, Community Advocate, and holds a Bachelor of Education (Tchg) degree from Massey University.
 She is respected as ‘a strong voice for the disadvantaged,’ and works tirelessly to support the disenfranchised in her community.

 Fiona is an experienced lobbyist with a commitment to giving voice to small business owners, individuals and groups and for the disabled.
 Fiona’s ground-breaking, innovative approach was demonstrated when she established ‘Business Crisis Support New Zealand.’

 Running for nearly two years, this Organisation offers support to those who have experienced business loss and addresses the impact the resulting challenges have for individuals on their mental health.

 Fiona’s passions include the Human Rights Change Movement, Administration, Financial and Economic Literacy, Visual Arts, and Humanitarian initiatives.
 She is a published author of Children’s books written in Te Reo Māori.